The New York Times

 Exploring new ways to search

-I tested the prototypes with five participants, including frequent and casual NYT readers.
-Key insights included:
+I tested the prototypes with five participants, both frequent and casual NYT readers.

 1. Users loved the daily news summary for its time-saving and personalized nature